FARM1120 – Pharmacist, Patient and Society

 If you fail to pass the HSE-courses within the set deadlines you will not be allowed to continue the study program until the courses are passed, i.e. the following year at the earliest.

-- 46 hours other types of student active teaching - job shadowing, excursions, role plays, student peer review of another group's assignments, reflection notes, project assignment and presentation of this.
+- 46 hours other types of student active teaching - job shadowing, excursions, reflection notes, project assignment and presentation of this, and peer-review.

-The following are mandatory and must be completed and approved before sitting the exam: Excursions, role plays, student peer review, individual reflection notes, project assignments and presentation of projects.
+The following are mandatory and must be completed and approved before sitting the exam: Excursions, Pharmacy Simulation-lab, reflection notes, interview with user, project assignments including peer review and presentation of projects.
+A minimal attendance of 80% is required.

 In order to participate in job shadowing/excursions out in the clinic , it is a requirement that the HSE course HMS0506 – Patient Clinic Safety must be passed.